Nampeyo 1 (unsigned)Culture:

 3.75" h X 8.00" w

 Of all the Nampeyo pots in this collection, jar 2005-16 best represents the fully-developed Sikyatki Revival aesthetic that marks Nampeyo as “genius” and made her famous.
-(Though also see especially 2002-03 and 2010-11.)
+There are a number of great Nampeyo pots in this collection, but this is the form and design people immediately associate with Nampeyo: the quintessential Nampeyo pot.

 1) A tension between linear and curvilinear elements, often represented as a contrast between heavy and delicate elements;